What are the benefits of EVs?

 Electric Vehicles (EV) are cheaper to run and have lower repair costs compared to petrol or diesel vehicles.

 EVs are also better for the environment, are quieter, produce lower carbon emissions and less pollutants, helping to reduce air pollution which benefits our health.

-How do I claim my EV stamp duty back?
+How do I claim my EV rebate and stamp duty back?

 What EVs are eligible to receive a stamp duty exemption?

 The eligibility criteria for those EVs eligible for a stamp duty exemption will be provided before 1 November 2021.

 What EVs are eligible to receive the rebate?

 The eligibility criteria for those EVs eligible for a $3,000 rebate will be provided before 1 November 2021.

 When can a battery or hydrogen fuel cell EV use transit lanes?

 Full electric and hydrogen fuel cell electric vehicles will be given access to transit T2 and T3 lanes from 1 November 2021 until at least 31 October 2022.